 Article

 To complement videos around Victoria by Dulcinea Langfelder, the company offers four short texts on themes that deepen our understanding of the piece.
-THE ORDERLY Charles Fariala, who proposed the idea of Victoria to Dulcinea, was himself an orderly.
-The character was there from...
+THE WHEELCHAIR MEANING At first glance one thinks "immobility" but, in fact, it is quite the opposite; a brilliant invention that...

 Video interview